NCR Corporation (Millsboro Plant)

 - The fourth Five Year Review will be completed in 2015.

 - The NCR Corporation manufactured cash registers from 1967 to 1975 and electronic equipment from 1975 to 1980 on a portion of this 140-acre site.

 - TCE, used for degreasing operations, was stored in a tank outside the manufacturing building.
-Also, waste suspensions from the plating operation were discharged to on-site lagoons.
-The chromium-bearing sludge that accumulated in the lagoons was later disposed of in a pit on the property.
+Also, waste from the plating operation was discharged to on-site lagoons.
+The chromium-bearing sludge that accumulated in the lagoons was later disposed in a pit on the property.